 A few years into adulthood, I still love being an adult.
 But there are certainly days I wish I could go back and enjoy the simplicity of childhood and not having to worry about bills and responsibilities.

 Unfortunately, nobody has discovered that magic trick yet that I know of. 🙂

 One of the most important parts of our adult lives is managing our money.
 For some of us, that comes naturally.
 For others, we resist it with every bone in our bodies.

 So how do we make ourselves manage money when we would rather close our eyes and not think about it?
-How do we budget when we just plain don’t want to?
+How do we budget when we hate it or just plain don’t want to?

 - Related Post: The Highlighter Budgeting Method